MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-02-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 ### History of Game Playing AI
-In the last few decades, there have been many successful examples of artificial intelligence being used to produce human level gameplay in a variety of different games.
+In the last few decades, there have been many successful examples of artificial intelligence being used to produce human level gameplay in a variety of different games with the most prominent ones outlined below.

 #### IBM Deep Blue